Katie Hopkins: Print and online presence

 and also referred to Hopkins.
 It "was a lie" to say Hopkins wrote for the Daily Mail, it asserted.
 "The Guardian and its writer know that Ms Hopkins has nothing to do with the Daily Mail, but works for Mail Online – a totally separate entity".
 The Daily Mail newspaper and Mail Online are part of the same group.
 Her last column for the Mail website was published on 5 October 2017.
 In a late November 2017 statement from her employers to the Press Gazette, it emerged that Hopkins's Mail contract had not been renewed "by mutual consent".
 A large number of Tweets from her Twitter account were deleted around the same time.

 A few days before, a video was posted online of Hopkins's appearance at the David Horowitz Freedom Center in Florida earlier in November 2017.
 "It's such a pleasure to be amongst people that are prepared to fight for their country" she said, asserting it is "our time".
 She continued: "We can commit to arm ourselves, not just with the help of the NRA".
 In her opinion, there is a "Muslim mafia" in certain areas of Britain and "institutionalised discrimination against whites" in the UK as a whole.

 In January 2018, Hopkins joined The Rebel Media, a Canadian far-right website which Tommy Robinson, founder of the far-right English Defence League has also contributed to.
 In her first column on her own Hopkins World outlet, she wrote: "When so many platforms are under the control of the Saudis, tied to fickle commercial advertisers or beholden to special interests and religious lobbyists, it is a real thrill to find a place for us to speak without censorship".
 Hopkins no longer writes for Rebel Media and it appears that she was quietly dropped as a contributor around October 2018.

 In June 2020, Hopkins was permanently suspended from social networking site Twitter for what a company spokesperson said were "violations of our hateful conduct policy" – having previously been suspended for one week in January 2020.
 Hopkins subsequently stated that she had joined the social networking site Parler as an alternative.
 After the announcement a fake account was accidentally verified as hers, and was then used to scam users.

 In 2020, Hopkins was the subject of a prank by Youtuber Josh Pieters.
-She flew to Prague to accept a fake award, the Campaign to Unify the Nation Trophy.
+She flew to Prague to accept a fake award, the Campaign to Unify the Nation Trophy (C.U.N.T.).

 On 5 November 2023, Hopkins' Twitter account was reinstated.